-John Simpson Smith, aka: Uncle John Blackfoot Smith (1812-1871) – Trader and frontiersman, Smith ranged from the Yellowstone River to the Gila River, and from the upper Missouri River to the Rio Grande.
+John Simpson Smith, also known as Uncle John Blackfoot Smith, was a trader and frontiersman who ranged from the Yellowstone River to the Gila River, and from the upper Missouri River to the Rio Grande.

 Somewhere along the line, he married a Cheyenne woman and in 1843 was at Fort Laramie, Wyoming.
 Three years later, in 1846, he was at Bent’s Fort, Colorado.
 Smith, who spoke four Indian dialects, as well as French and Spanish, served as an interpreter for the Fort Laramie Treaty council in 1851.
 He served briefly as a guide for the army’s Utah Expedition of 1857.
 He was a pioneer founder of Denver, Colorado and by 1862, was living at Fort Lyon, Colorado.